Alexander A. Sapega

 About Alexander A. Sapega

 Alexander A. Sapega is a scholar working on Orthopedics and Sports Medicine, Complementary and alternative medicine and Surgery, having authored 41 papers that have together received 2.6k indexed citations.
-Recurring topics across this work include Knee injuries and reconstruction techniques (14 papers), Total Knee Arthroplasty Outcomes (12 papers) and Sports injuries and prevention (9 papers).
+Recurring topics across this work include Knee injuries and reconstruction techniques (14 papers), Total Knee Arthroplasty Outcomes (12 papers), Sports injuries and prevention (9 papers), Shoulder Injury and Treatment (7 papers), Cardiovascular and exercise physiology (7 papers), Sports Performance and Training (6 papers), Advanced MRI Techniques and Applications (6 papers) and Muscle and Compartmental Disorders (5 papers).
 The work is most often cited by research in Orthopedics and Sports Medicine (916 citations), Surgery (1.7k citations) and Rehabilitation (127 citations).
 Alexander A. Sapega has collaborated with scholars based in United States and Japan.
 Frequent co-authors include D Sokolow, R. Bruce Heppenstall, Raymond Moyer, Dana C. Covey, B Chance, James A. Nicholas, Scott M. Eleff, J.S.
 Leigh, Carson D. Schneck and David W. Shenton.
-Their work appears in journals such as Proceedings of the National Academy of Sciences, Journal of Bone and Joint Surgery and Radiology.
+Their work appears in journals such as The American Journal of Sports Medicine, Journal of Bone and Joint Surgery, The Physician and Sportsmedicine, Clinics in Sports Medicine and Medicine & Science in Sports & Exercise.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.